Hampshire County police departments host “Stuff-A-Cruiser” for local charities

 One man that donated at the event emphasized the importance of giving, if you’re able to.

 Toy donations will go to the 22News Toys for Tots campaign.
-More than 70 thousand families in Massachusetts are in need of toys for the holidays.
+More than 70,000 families in Massachusetts are in need of toys for the holidays.

 “All kids deserve a nice Christmas.
 I worked really hard when I was single after I got divorced and I made sure my kids had a great Christmas and I think every kid should have a great Christmas,” said Penny Bernier of Montague.

 Other donations from the event will go to local charity organizations in Hampshire County.
-Including homeless shelter Jessie’s House and resource centers The Bridge, and the Survival Center.
+Including homeless the shelter, Jessie’s House, and resource centers, The Bridge and the Survival Center.

 Just after one hour of the event, officers realized they were going to fill the cruisers.
 They still had another seven hours to go.